John Hodgson (Australian politician): Residences

-Hodgson owned land between Flinders Lane, Queen and Flinders Streets - one and half of Hoddle's 'allotments' in section 1 of the new city.
-He built an 'ambitious' residence known as 'Hodgson's Folly'.
+Hodgson owned land between Flinders Lane, Queen and Flinders Streets - one and a half of Hoddle's 'allotments' in section 1 of the new city.
+He constructed an 'ambitious' residence known as 'Hodgson's Folly'.
 'It was for some time a centre of the social life of the young town, but when its owner decided to go farther afield to the pleasant riverside atmosphere of Studley Park, where he built a new home, it became a boarding establishment for young women'.

-His own advertisement in 1840 called 'Yarra House' a 'splendid Mansion, finished in every part in a very superior and substantial manner, containing numerous entertaining rooms of large dimensions, the bedrooms, offices, and cellars are very complete, in all twenty six rooms...
+In his own advertisement in 1840, called 'Yarra House' a 'splendid Mansion, finished in every part in a very superior and substantial manner, containing numerous entertaining rooms of large dimensions, the bedrooms, offices, and cellars are very complete, in all twenty six rooms...
 The garden achieved colonial fame.
 The Sydney Herald and the Hobart Town Courier and Van Diemen's Land Gazette both carried reports of a 2 ft cucumber grown by his gardener.
 The newly formed Port Phillip Club rented the building in 1840 for £600 a year.
 Hodgson put the 'elegant house' up for auction in February 1841, and it was 'bought in at' £3,700.

 There is some uncertainty about the 'new home by the river'.
 One reference says that 'The site of the former St Heliers Convent was originally purchased ...by Major Henry Smyth of Sydney in 1838, and leased to John Hodgson.'
 Another reference says 'One of these riverside allotments was purchased by Edward Curr, who built a house on the site, and named it St Helier.'
 The Colonial Times report referred to above suggests that Hodgson built St Helier only to become insolvent.
 Kerr's Melbourne Almanac and Port Phillip Directory for 1841 has his address as 'St Helier's Yarra Yarra, Melbourne'.

 This is supported by the Port Phillip Herald 28 January 1842 which reported 'Mr Hodgson's beautiful property (35 acres) on the Yarra, known as 'St Hillier' was sold by the Sheriff on Tuesday for £1160, subject to a mortgage of £1100.
 The garden is known as the prettiest within many miles of town.'

 In the 1847 Directory Hodgson's entry reads 'Hodgson John: settler: Studley: Yarra Yarra'.
 Hodgson provided various addresses in public advertisements in the Argus, including the Melbourne Club and Bank Place.
 On 3 June 1852 from the Bank Place address he advertised for rent a "large and substantial Home, suitable for a Public House, one mile from Melbourne".

 Hodgson built what became known as Studley House in 1857 in Nolan Avenue Kew.
 The original house is symmetrical with a double storeyed colonnade of ionic on Tuscan orders supporting a parapet with urns.
 The net asset value was £200.
 The house was added to by the squatter James McEvoy, who bought it on Hodgson's death.
 John Wren, who bought the property in 1902, also added substantially to the house.
 It is now part of Xavier College.
 Photos The house is on the National Estate.
 National Estate listing.